 Use these materials to prepare for the exams.

-You cannot access QC G Suite for Education using your personal Gmail or another G Suite account.
+You cannot access Queens College Google Workspace for Education using your personal Gmail or another Google Workspace account.

-You can be logged into both accounts at the same time, but you will likely have to switch between accounts to access your QC G Suite for Education account versus your personal G Suite.
+You can be logged into both accounts at the same time, but you will likely have to switch between accounts to access your QC Google Workspace for Education account versus your personal Google Workspace.